 The internet is chock-full of tips for packing light, ensuring your travel attire is versatile, and keeping clothing in luggage wrinkle-free.
 This information can come in handy for those preparing to jet off to a four-day conference.
 However, if you are entering the locum tenens practice alternative and getting ready to fly or drive to your first assignment, broad packing recommendations are apt to be less helpful.

 What you choose to bring with you will likely change or at least need to be edited based on the length of the locum tenens opportunity.
-Taking a single carry-on bag, for instance, would not the best choice for a six- month (or longer) contract.
+Taking a single carry-on bag, for instance, would not be the best choice for a six- month (or longer) contract.
 Location-specific factors, like geography and climate, will likely play a part in what you choose to take with you as well.
 However, here are four things that should remain a constant on your packing list.

 - Travel-related particulars.
 From a boarding pass and housing/hotel specifics to driving directions and your recruiter’s contact number(s), there are certain documents and information you should download, save, and/or print before departing for a locum tenens job.
 To ensure you have what you will need, ask your recruiter to confirm the particulars, and use “Documents, Info Needed by Providers Traveling to Locum Tenens Jobs” as a guideline.